ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 ### Start a new persistent session

-Start a new persistent session by running:
+Start a new persistent session by running (from either a _Gadi_ login node or an ARE VDI terminal instance):

 ```
 persistent-sessions start -p <project> <name>